sukhmanm/amazon-freertos/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a bug report to help us improve amazon-freertos by identifying any confirmed bugs.
+about: Create a report to help us improve amazon-freertos by identifying any confirmed bugs.
 To discuss a potential bug, or pose other inquiries, please open an issue using the template linked below.
 title: '"[BUG] <replace with your title>"'